 Not a museum kind of person?
 Think about gifting tickets to a performance or sporting event!
 Dayton showcases some spectacular art performances and winter is the thriving season for them!
 The Dayton Performing Arts Alliance and Dayton Live have an abundance of tickets to varying opera, philharmonic, ballet, musical, and more shows to choose from.
 For those sports lovers, First Four is a treasured NCAA basketball event that Dayton is pleased to yet again be the host of.
 Witness the intense moments of a collegiate tournament in action when you buy your tickets!

 Don’t forget to explore the many unique stores in the various Dayton-area shopping districts and centers, including the Oregon Historic District, the Shops of Oakwood, Town & Country Shopping Center, the historic downtowns in Centerville and Miamisburg, Austin Landing and more.

 Where do you love to shop?
 What’s the best holiday gift you’ve received?
 Let us know in the comments!
-While you’re out doing all that shopping, grab a bit to eat at one of our many local restaurants.
+While you’re out doing all that shopping, grab a bit to eat at one of our many local restaurants and maybe snag a gift card to one for a gift.
 See restaurant listings here at DaytonCVB.com for some great suggestions.

 Image: Holly Days at The Dayton Arcade

 For more information on things to do in Dayton, contact the Dayton Convention & Visitors Bureau at 937-226-8211 (Monday-Friday) or download the free Visit Dayton App from Google Play or the Apple Store.
 Be in the Know on All Things Dayton!